sangwon-hwang/transformer/README.md

 # How To Use
-## Install fs3 as development mode
+## Install repo as development mode
 ```bash
 pip install -e .
 from .source import transformer

 ```